elizabethgarza/Spanish-Diacriticizer/README.md

 ### General description of how naive Bayes applies to this task

 Classification problems in machine learning consist of classifying, or assigning labels to "ambiguous linguistic signals or events" (from Lecture 8 on http://wellformedness.com/courses/LING83800).
-In the Ex.
-1 in **Background**, the model would have to decide whether to assign either label_1, *esta*, or label_2, *está*, to what would be considered an "ambiguous linguistic event".
+In the *ex.
+1* in **Background**, the model would have to decide whether to assign either label_1, *esta*, or label_2, *está*, to what would be considered an "ambiguous linguistic event".
 The model makes this decision by recalling what sentence features tend to be associated with either label by calculating probabilities.

 To calculate the probability of classifying label_1 given one specific feature, the computer calculates--